People's Republic of Korea: Communist takeover in the North

 When Soviet troops entered Pyongyang on 24 August 1945, they found a local People's Committee established there, led by veteran Christian nationalist Cho Man-sik.
 While the Soviet authorities initially recognized and worked with the People's Committees, they made determined efforts to ensure that Koreans friendly to their political interests, especially Korean communists, were placed into positions of power.

 By some accounts, Cho Man-sik was the Soviet government's first choice to lead North Korea.
 However in December 1945, at the Moscow Conference, the Soviet Union agreed to a US proposal for a trusteeship over Korea for up to five years in the lead-up to independence.
 Most Koreans demanded independence immediately, which included Cho Man-sik, who opposed the proposal at a public meeting on 4 January 1946.
 Afterwards, he disappeared into house arrest.
-He was replaced by Kim Il Sung, who alongside most of the Koreans Communists had supported the trusteeship under pressure from the Soviet government.
+He was replaced by Kim Il Sung, who alongside most of the Korean Communists had supported the trusteeship under pressure from the Soviet government.
 On 8 February 1946, the People's Committees were reorganized as Interim People's Committees dominated by Communists.
 The new regime instituted popular policies of land redistribution, industry nationalization, labor law reform, and equality for women.
 Meanwhile, existing Communist groups were reconstituted as the Workers' Party of Korea under Kim Il Sung's leadership.

-After the failure of negotiations for unification, the Democratic People's Republic of Korea (DPRK) was proclaimed on 9 September 1948, with Kim Il Sung as premier.
+After the failure of negotiations for unification, the Soviet authorities proclaimed the Democratic People's Republic of Korea (DPRK) on 10 July 1948, with Kim Il Sung appointed as premier on 9 September.